rse/graphql-tools-sequelize/README.md

 ---------------------------------------

 - `import GraphQLToolsSequelize from "graphql-tools-sequelize`<br/>
-  `gts = new GraphQLToolsSequelize(sequelize: Sequelize, options: Object)`:<br/>
+  `gts = new GraphQLToolsSequelize(sequelize: Sequelize, options: Object)`<br/>

   Creates a new GraphQL-Tools-Sequelize instance with an existing Sequelize instance `sequelize`.
-  The `options` have to given, but can an empty objects.
+  The `options` have to given, but can be an empty object.
 It can contain the following
-  entries:
+  fields:

     - `validator(type: String, obj: Object, ctx: Object): Promise<Boolean>`:<br/>
       Optionally validate entity object `obj` (of entity type `type`)